learn-co-curriculum/reading-ios-nsdictionary/README.md

 #### Recognizing `objectForKey:`

 This literal syntax for accessing a dictionary implicitly calls the `objectForKey:` method on `NSDictionary`.
 You may see this method syntax in examples online which you can implement in your own code using the literal.
+In general, avoid using `objectForKey:` in your own code.

 ```objc
 NSString *jennysPhoneNumber = [jenny objectForKey:@"phone_number"];